GoPeerProject/gp-script-demo/README.md

 # Using The Script

-In order to use this script, you will need to generate a token.The token can be generated from these endpoints:
+In order to use this script, you will need to generate a token.
+The token can be generated from these endpoints:

 - `POST` https://next.gopeer.org/organizations/identify (production token)
 - `POST` https://dev.gopeer.org/organizations/identify (development token)